Optimal Decision Tree Policies for Markov Decision Processes

 \subsection{Direct Optimization versus Imitation Learning}

 The above conclusion holds when the policy is learned to optimality under the constraint that it has to be a small tree, e.g., using OMDT.
-Frequently used techniques such as VIPER do not directly enforce this constraint but aim to imitate the unrestricted optimal policy.
+Techniques such as VIPER enforce the size constraint but aim to imitate the unrestricted optimal policy.
 We now show that this comes at a cost when the unrestricted policy is too complex to be represented using a small tree.

-VIPER trains its decision trees by imitating high Q values of the optimal policies while OMDT directly maximizes expected return.
+VIPER trains trees by imitating high Q values of the optimal policies while OMDT directly maximizes expected return.
 In Table \ref{tab:omdt-vs-viper} we list the normalized return (0 for random policies, 1 for optimal policies) for VIPER and OMDT with respectively 5 minutes and 2 hours of runtime.
 After 5 minutes OMDT improves performance over random policies but often needs more time to improve over VIPER.
-After 2 hours OMDT's policies win on 11 out 13 environments.
+After 2 hours OMDT's policies win on 11 out of 13 environments.
 For instances with large state space such as tictactoe\_vs\_random OMDT needs more than 2 hours to improve over VIPER.